aws-samples/amazon-kinesis-video-streams-demos/sigv4-signing/java/SigV4Signer.java/README.md

 If you are experiencing a `403` error:
 * Something is wrong with signing.
 Try the following:
 * Double-check that the AWS Credentials used are not expired, or copy/pasted incorrectly.
+* Ensure that the system time is correct.
 * Ensure that the `uri` and `wssUri` does not have any copy/paste errors.
 * Ensure that the correct region is passed in.